-The scope and extent of literature that maps threats to species: a systematic map protocol
+The scope and extent of literature that maps threats to species globally: a systematic map

 The rate of anthropogenic biodiversity loss far exceeds the background rate of species extinctions.
 Global targets for biodiversity acknowledge this, nevertheless progress towards targets has been poor.
 There is now a reasonable understanding of what human pressures threaten the survival of species.
 However, information on where these threats are impacting species is needed to coordinate conservation actions and threat abatement efforts.
 Herein, threats are defined as human-driven pressures specifically where they co-occur with, and threaten the survival of, native wild species.
 There is a large number of studies that map either distributions of threatened species or human-driven pressures alone.
 This makes it difficult to identify research that has investigated the spatial distribution of the threats themselves.
 Additionally, the high variability in approaches taken in these studies promotes a high risk of duplication and diversity among the findings.
 This variation, and the lack of studies directly mapping threats, limits the utility of threat mapping studies for conservation planning and informing policy.
 Therefore, a systematic consolidation of the literature is necessary to identify where knowledge is lacking, and where sufficient evidence exists for synthesis of the collective findings.